-A Safety bollards are short post used to avoid traffic entering to any location.
-Bollards can be used either to regulate the amount of traffic approaching a place or region by limiting movements, or to monitor traffic volume by reducing the usable space.
+A safety bollard is a short post used to avoid traffic entering any location.
+Bollards can regulate the amount of traffic approaching a place or region by limiting movements, or monitor traffic volume by reducing the usable space.
 Studies have shown that adding bollards to regulate traffic at highway exits will also aid in mitigating collisions.

 There are two categories of bollards.
-One is impact resistant and the other is non-impact resistant.
-The impact resistant bollards are there to stop the moving vehicle and serve as for one-time purpose only as it should be replaced, as it would get bent and damaged after the truck or car crashed into it.
+One is impact resistant, and the other is non-impact resistant.
+The impact-resistant bollards are there to stop the moving vehicle and serve a for one-time purpose only as it should be replaced, as it would get bent and damaged after the truck or car crashed into it.
 There are various types of bollards in this category as it depends on the equality and place you have in mind.
 It serves the major purpose of pedestrian safety and is used by US government itself.

 The other category is non-impact resistant.
 These bollards are used for alarming the driver, as there maybe pedestrians walking or road work ahead.
 The bright colors and good height allow bollards to alert the driver incoming and can reduce major accidents happening.
 These flexible bollards are intended to fold back under impact, ensuring no harm to either the car or the bollard.
 It is ideal for high-traffic areas with a reduced speed limit, but not really successful in shielding people from fast-moving cars that are out of reach.
 Like for other protection strategies for traffic, it’s all about venue.

 There are various types of bollards also, that are being used in many countries including US.
 The type differs according to the purpose or location that it is used for.